C4Q/AC-Android/cohort_5.4/unit_01/01_22_OOP_Review.md

 ### Polymorphism

+Polymorphism exploits Inheritance by allowing object class instances to be assigned to variables of static types that the instance's class inherits from.

+**Upcasting:**

+When a child instance is casted up to an instance of a parent class.
+This is considered a safe form of casting, since all child class instances can also be of the same type of a parent class.

+**Downcasting**

+When a parent instance is casted down to an instance of a child class.
+This is considered a dangerous form of casting, since there is no guarantee that the current instance is also the same type of a parent class.
+Should only be used if this is definitely known prior to runtime.

 ### Data Structures

 Data structures are objects that can store more than one element in various ways.
 Data structures are based on Abstract data types found in the real-world (Lists, Dictionaries, etc).